Skip to content

 Choosing the right plugin might be non-trivial, as they have different feature sets and might include different developer experiences in your particular publishing use case.
 For common Java and Kotlin projects that do not include custom artifacts and distributions, the following selection algorithm can be considered:

-- If you want to automate the whole release process (packaging, signing, changelog generation, etc.) in a single call and are ready to follow conventions, consider using JReleaser.
+1. If you want to automate the whole release process (packaging, signing, changelog generation, etc.) in a single call and are ready to follow conventions, consider using JReleaser or another similar tool that automates the whole Pipeline.

 > DISCLAIMER: This algorithm does not represent an official endorsement by Gradle, Inc. Your mileage may vary, and there are other plugins out there.